Sterbinszky: Biography

-The turn of the millennium marked a more prolific phase is Sterbinszky’s career whereby he began producing original compositions on vinyl singles, EP’s as well as releasing several remixes.
-As a result, in 2000 and 2001 he released his first two solo albums titled, Discography and Gates of Mind, respectively.
+The turn of the millennium marked a more prolific phase is Sterbinszky’s career whereby he began producing original compositions on vinyl singles, EP’s, remixes and two full-length solo albums titled, Discography and Gates of Mind released in 2000 and 2001 respectively.
 The title track of the latter also gained Sterbinszky moderate international exposure by its entry on the Billboard Dance charts.
 Having received an invitation from DJ Carl Cox, Sterbinszky had the opportunity to perform at Ibiza’s prestigious Space superclub in 2004.

 In 2006, Sterbinszky started a musical collaboration with Hungarian producer/remixer Gábor Boros under the alias Sequence 11.